george-eastman-museum/LTO-Documentation/README.md

 - To check that the tape was successfully mounted, run the `mount` command and you should see `/dev/sg# on /mnt/ltfs` near the bottom of the output.

 ## Using BRU
+### Multi-Volume Tapes
+- When BRU reaches the end of a volume it will prompt the user with the message `load volume # - press ENTER to continue on device 'dev/nst#'`
+- You will then have the option to tell BRU how to proceed (`C`ontinue, `N`ew device, `Q`uit)

 ## Troubleshooting
 ### DR_OPEN IM_REP_EN